Aug 15, 2024

 Arbitrage in Sports Betting: How Can Businesses Detect It?
 (2024)

-Arbitrage betting is a strategy aimed at beating bookmakers.
-But how does it actually work?
-And does it really harm betting businesses?
-This article answers these questions and reveals how KYC tools can be used to detect arbers.
-Let’s get into the details.
+How does arbitrage betting really work and does it actually harm betting businesses?
+This article answers these questions and more, revealing how KYC tools can be used to detect arbers.

-The size of the global online gambling and betting industry amounted to $61.5 billion in 2021, and is expected to rise to $114.4 billion by 2028—an increase of over 86%.
+The size of the global iGaming industry is expected to rise to $114.4 billion by 2028—an increase of over 86% in seven years.
+Mobile gambling is predicted to account for 51% of the total iGaming market by 2027.

-So, more people are trying their luck in the betting industry, using all possible strategies.
-One of these strategies is arbitrage betting, or “arbing”.
-This is when a player bets on all possible outcomes of an event and makes a profit no matter who wins.
-Bookmakers consider this to be a risk to their businesses, so they take active steps to detect and restrict it.
+So, more people are trying their luck in iGaming, using a wide range of strategies.
+This includes arbitrage betting, or “arbing”, which is when a player bets on all possible outcomes of an event and makes a profit no matter who wins.
+Bookmakers consider this to be a risk to their businesses, so they take proactive steps to detect and restrict it.
 Let’s dive into the finer details.

 What is arbitrage betting?

 Arbitrage betting (or “arbing”, “arbs”, or “sure bets”) is a gambling strategy that involves placing bets on all possible outcomes of an event in order to guarantee a profit.
-An arber can do this at multiple betting firms to ensure a profit regardless of the result.
+An arber can do this on multiple platforms to ensure a profit regardless of the result.
 Some even automate this practice by using bots to place multiple small wagers.
+These bots scan numerous betting platforms for favorable odds and place multiple small wagers simultaneously, thereby maximizing efficiency and reducing the time required to identify and act on arbitrage opportunities.
 Typically, arbers seek to cover their tracks so they don’t wind up on the bookmaker’s radar.

 Examples of sport arbitrage